 - Proposal manager – The proposal manager is responsible for coordination.
 They must ensure all questions are answered and provide the detail needed to address the RFP issuer’s key concerns.

 - SMEs – SMEs provide highly specialized knowledge.
 In many instances, neither the marketing manager nor the proposal manager will know the answer to certain questions, in which case the SME will provide the proposal content needed.

-For a more detailed break down of the suggested roles and responsibilities of RFP responders, check out our article on how to define roles and expectations.
+For a more detailed break down of the suggested roles and responsibilities of RFP responders, check out our article on how to define proposal team roles and expectations.

 6 key steps involved in the RFP process